 May fulfill regulatory requirements in select states – Laws may require certain health care providers to acquire accreditation for their organization.
 Those organizations already accredited by The Joint Commission may be compliant and need not undergo any additional surveys or inspections.

 Provides practical tools to strengthen or maintain performance excellence – The Leading Practice Library offers good practices submitted by accredited organizations.
-The Targeted Solutions Tool, an interactive web-based tool from the Joint Commission Center for Transforming Healthcare, allows accredited organizations to measure their organization’s performance and help them find customized solutions for challenging health care problems.
+The Targeted Solutions Tool, an interactive web-based tool from the Joint Commission Center for Transforming Healthcare, allows accredited organizations to measure their organization’s performance and helps them find customized solutions for challenging health care problems.

 Aligns health care organizations with one of the most respected names in health care – Being accredited by The Joint Commission helps organizations position for the future of integrated care.